ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/schema.md

 ## Defining additional semantics

 In addition to setting allowed structures, the schema can also define additional traits of model elements.
-By using the `is*` properties, a feature author may declare how a certain element should be treated by other features and the engine.
+By using the `is*` properties, a feature author may declare how a certain element should be treated by other features and by the engine.

 Here is a table listing various model elements and their properties registered in the schema: